dmh2000/go_assessment/README.md

 [native Go test framework](https://golang.org/pkg/testing/).
 The ./app directory contains a set of test files (app/_topic_\_test.go) and a corresponding app skeleton file (app/_topic_.go) with the required function definitions but missing the implementations.
-Treat the _topic_\_test.go files are the specifications for the function skeletons.
+Treat the _topic_\_test.go files as the specifications for the function skeletons.
 The goal is to provide the implementations in the skeleton files to pass the tests.
 If the tests are not passing, dig into the _topic_\_test.go files to figure out what the requirement is, then fix the skeleton file so the tests pass.
 You are done when all tests pass.
 You should not have to modify anything in the _topic_\_test.go files,